 Independent Contractor Rules by Province

-Independent contractor laws are similar across Canada, but there are important differences in each province — especially when it comes to employment standards, termination rights, and tests we use to determine whether someone is truly self-employed.
+Independent contractor laws are broadly similar across Canada, but important differences exist — especially around employment standards, termination rights, and how courts assess misclassification.

-If you need province-specific guidance, see our detailed regional guides:
+For province-specific guidance, see our detailed regional pages:

 - Independent Contractor Ontario